JamesTrick/blog/content/posts/self-improving-agents.md

 * The agent under test is my real PydanticAI agent.
 * Scoring works against golden test cases, not DSPy Example objects.

-The loop looks like this:
+The general loop looks like this:

 ```python
 for iteration in n_iters: